knox-sd/Mini-Project-in-Python/README.md

 # Mini-Project-in-Python by Knox SD
-# Here i'm uploading new mini project with discription.
+# Here i'm uploading new mini project with description.
 # So, you can easy to understand the code.